 Lafayette Police Chief Patrick Flannelly sent us a statement explaining the K-9's involvement in the incident saying:

-"When they attempted to detain him (Bailey) he was uncooperative and non compliant with officers lawful commands.
-This non-compliance created a physical altercation that did not need occur.
+"When they attempted to detain him (Bailey) he was uncooperative and noncompliant with officers lawful commands.
+This non-compliance created a physical altercation that did not need to occur.
 Officers utilized a police K-9 to assist in the arrest.
-The use of the K-9 caused injuries to the suspects neck area.
+The use of the K-9 caused injuries to the suspect's neck area.
 Upon securing the resisting subject, officers immediately provided medical attention and assisted in getting the subject appropriate medical care," said Flannelly.